jackyng88/cloudpak-eventstreams-story/README.md

 ![Operator Console](https://github.com/jackyng88/cloudpak-eventstreams-story/blob/master/supporting-pictures/Strimzi%20Operator%20Console.png)

-## Setting up the Kafka Connect and the Apache Camel S3 Sink and Source Connectors -
+## Setting up the Kafka Connect Cluster -

 Note - As stated in the pre-requisites section we will be mirroring the steps followed here at [Kafka Connect to S3 Sink & Source](https://ibm-cloud-architecture.github.io/refarch-eda/scenarios/connect-s3/) for more granular information and reading.